wodCZ/angular2-i18next/README.md

 # angular2-i18next

-An implementation of i18next wrapper for Angular 2.
+An implementation of i18next wrapper for Angular2 (RC6 compatible).

 ## Installation